Jan 28, 2021

 * * * *

-Now I’m so fascinated by the word cynicism – and I remember from my “education” that the Cynics were a school that made an ostentatious show of their abstemious poverty.
-(Which happens to be an unflattering sketch of my very self.
-Poverty being my only ideal.)
+Lately I’m so fascinated by the word cynicism – and I remember from my “education” that the Cynics were a school that made an ostentatious show of their abstemious poverty.
+Which happens to be an unflattering sketch of my very self.
+Poverty being my gospel.

 * * * *

 But this time, it’s entirely blackberry.
-Many cubic yards of dried-out thorny canes all tangled, and it won’t be so pleasant.
+Many cubic yards of dried-out thorny canes all tangled, and it won’t be such a pleasant afternoon.
 Then, too, there’ll be the tendency of tinder-dry canes to flare up hot, then vanish fast in ash.
 So keeping a decent flame going won’t be a leisurely pastime.

 * * * *